ellemouton/website/content/drafts/taproot-prelims.md

 # Taproot Outputs

-A taproot output shows up in the `scriptPubKey` section of a transaction (just like all other outputs) and has the following form:
+A Taproot output shows up in the `scriptPubKey` section of a transaction (just like all other outputs) and has the following form:

 ![](/taprootPrelims/tr-output.png#center)

-The `OP_1` indicates that this is a SegWit Version 1 output (a.k.a. taproot output) and what follows are 32 bytes that represent the output key (see [BIP340 public keys](#a-quick-note-on-bip340-public-keys) above).
+The `OP_1` indicates that this is a SegWit Version 1 output (a.k.a.
+Taproot output) and what follows are 32 bytes that represent the output key (see [BIP340 public keys](#a-quick-note-on-bip340-public-keys) above).
 I will often use `Q` to refer to this key.
-To give the full picture, here is a taproot output in a transaction:
+To give the full picture, here is a Taproot output in a transaction:

 ![](/taprootPrelims/tr-output-in-tx.png#center)